razorcd/llm-project/README.md

 I evaluated generating the LLM answers separately with `gpt-3.5-turbo`, `gpt-4o-mini` and `gpt-4o`.
 LLM answer was generated based on the provided prompt template with FAQ answers as context and the courier profile.

-- evaluation code is present in `evaluation-RAD.ipynb`
+- evaluation code is present in `evaluation-RAG.ipynb`
 - evaluation results based on 100 records:
 - with `gpt-3.5-turbo`:
 ```